top of page

 New board members must:

-• Complete a State-approved certification course within 90 days of being elected.
+• Complete a State-approved certification course within 90 days of their election.

-• Sign an affidavit of understanding, affirming compliance with state laws and governing documents.
+• Sign an affidavit of understanding to affirm compliance with state laws and governing documents.

 4. Enhanced Financial Transparency

-• Disclose delinquent account balances and major expenditures in monthly board meeting agendas.
+• Disclose delinquent account balances and major expenditures in their monthly board meeting agendas.

 • Include reserve fund balances and upcoming assessments in annual budget mailings.

-➡️ This is critical in Miami-Dade, where buildings face expensive compliance mandates like 30/40/50-Year Recertifications.
+➡️ This is crucial for Miami-Dade, where associations face costly compliance mandates, like the 30/40/50-Year Recertifications.

 5. Conflict of Interest & Vendor Rules